rodrigonikolof/phase-2-project-kanto-kollection/README.md

 Commit 9 - Added first layer of styling to components Collection, Navbar, RenderCollection, Home, RenderCards.

 Commit 10 - Further styling to all components;

+Commit 11 - Changed font across all elements and updated NavBar buttons;